Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Proposed Method

 \subsection{Tabla Stroke Transcription (TST)}

-This section presents our solution for tabla stroke transcription with minimal labeled data.
+This section presents our solution for TST with limited labelled data.
 We train and test deep learning models using three methods to identify the optimal transcription approach.
-Subsequently, we leverage the pre-trained model weights from the best method for transfer learning and model-agnostic meta-learning (MAML) for tabla stroke transcription.
+Subsequently, we leverage the pre-trained model weights from the best method for MAML for TST.